-Brian Russ Law, Inc. is a United States trademark law firm focused on helping businesses build and protect their brands.
-We appreciate the need to differentiate your brand from your competitors.
-A small business owner and serial entrepreneur, attorney Brian gets the worries of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with companies across the USA work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+Brian Russ Law, Inc. is a United States trademark legal firm centered on helping businesses build and protect their brands.
+We get the need to differentiate your brand from your competitors.
+A small business owner and serial entrepreneur, lawyer Brian recognizes the worries of small business owners and how securing brand protection is critical when setting your business apart from the competition.
+Brian works with companies throughout the United States work through common brand issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
 If you’re looking for top-notch trademark legal support in Huntington, Connecticut, then you’ve come to the right place.

 Huntington’s Trademark Attorney

 A trademark lawyer is a attorney who specializes in practicing in the field of trademarks.
 Trademark attorneys can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
 When choosing a lawyer to protect you’re the brand of your enterprise, make sure to work with a lawyer who has no problem working in Huntington, like Brian Russ Law, Inc.